meeech/shopify.tmbundle/readme.markdown

 Available Commands:
 -------------------

-* Download Theme: Will download the entire theme from Shopify.
+* **Download Theme** : Will download the entire theme from Shopify.
 Useful when you just getting started to download the whole Theme, or if you are working with other, to refresh your copy.
-* Send Asset to Shopify ( ⌘U ): Will save the document you are working on, and upload to shopify.
+* **Send Asset to Shopify** ( ⌘U ) : Will save the document you are working on, and upload to shopify.
 Used for text assets.
-* Send Selected Files to Shopify ( ⌘-SHIFT-U ) : Will upload any files you have selected in the Project Panel to Shopify.
+* **Send Selected Files to Shopify** ( ⌘-SHIFT-U ) : Will upload any files you have selected in the Project Panel to Shopify.
 This is what you want to use to upload a bunch of files at once.
-* Get Rendered CSS file from .css.liquid : Will download the rendered .css file from the .css.liquid file.
+* **Get Rendered CSS file from .css.liquid** : Will download the rendered .css file from the .css.liquid file.
 See [this](http://forums.shopify.com/categories/2/posts/40499) forum post for more info about the issue.
-* Update Current File From Shopify : Will replace the contents of the file you are working on with the file from Shopify.
+* **Update Current File From Shopify** : Will replace the contents of the file you are working on with the file from Shopify.
-* Update Selected Files from Shopify : Will fetch the files you have selected in the Project Window from Shopify.
+* **Update Selected Files from Shopify** : Will fetch the files you have selected in the Project Window from Shopify.
+* **Remove Selected Assets From Shopify** : Will remove the selected assets from Shopify server.
+Certain .liquid files cannot be removed (index, theme, page, product, blog, collection)
+I didn't assign a shortcut to it to avoid accidents, but CTRL-SHIFT-R is a good one if you need one.
+(If people think it would be handy, could have a version of this that deletes the file locally as well.
+Let me know.)

 Usage
 -----